lewishowles/components/src/components/content/data-table/data-table.md

 - default: "No data to display."

-The message to display when no data could be found for the table.
+The message to display in place of the table when no data could be found.
+Search, custom toolbar controls, and configuration remain available above the message when enabled.

 ### `loading-label`